Garrigus/tutorial-forking-pullreq/Assignment_file_HydraNotes.md

 ## Chapter 4: The Divarication of the Putney Debates
 * In this chapter, Rediker and Linebaugh establish that England is the origin of both the Commons and Slavery throughout the Atlantic.
 * The debates between the common soldiers off the New Model Army and Oliver Cromwell's representatives encapsulated a microsom of Atlantic revolution.
-* Putney was a crossroads in England, and both commonism (freedom) and slavery (enclosure) flowed accross the Atlantic World to Naples, London, Ireland, Barbados, The River Gambia, and Virginia
+* Putney was a crossroads in England, and both commonism (freedom) and slavery (enclosure) flowed across the Atlantic World to Naples, London, Ireland, Barbados, The River Gambia, and Virginia
 >*Tribeless, landless, nameless,*
 *Wealthless, hostless, fameless*
 *Wander now thine aimless*